 Now, I think my offspring are most certainly the most gorgeous beings that ever walked the earth, but goodness me I am sick and tired of waiting on them.

 So the jobs list went up.
-Each and every child has a list of tasks to achieve each day, attached to the list is pocket money, internet time and a whole lot of tenacity on behalf of the parental supervisors.
+Each and every child has a list of tasks to achieve each day, attached to the list is pocket money, internet time and a whole lot of tenacity on behalf of the parental supervisor.

 These three weeks in I can certainly attest to the cries of my babies, housework sucks.